Kadafimuamar/Swisstronik_Simple_Contract_Taks_1/README.md

 This project demonstrates a basic Hardhat use case on Swisstronik Testnet.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

+Create file .env
+Copy this :

+PRIVATE_KEY=YOUR_PIVATE_KEY

+!!!
+Keep your Private key secret and becarefull for ripper or scammer !!!

 Try running some of the following tasks:

 ```shell